spaghetti-lover/FlashCard-Official-2.0/README.md

-# Flashcards - JavaFX , Scene Builder, Serialized Persistence JAVA IO API
+# Flashcards - Build with Javafx

 #### Main Scene that will show all the Decks in Flash Card App